Agent Sandboxes Are the Containment Boundary

 Approval prompts are a human policy layer.
 Sandboxes are a technical enforcement layer.
 The safest agent workflows use both: approvals for intent, sandboxes for containment.
 Codex CLI and Claude Code both moved in this direction, combining OS-level isolation with configurable approval policies.

 That's why vendors now split intent from containment.
-OpenAI documents Codex security as two layers that work together: the sandbox (what is technically possible) and the approval policy (when the agent must ask).
+OpenAI documents Codex security as two layers that work together: the sandbox determines what is technically possible, and the approval policy determines when the agent must ask.
 In the Codex CLI, the default is an OS-enforced sandbox with network access disabled and write access limited to the workspace, while approval modes decide when the agent pauses for confirmation.

 Codex CLI Has Two Dials